 Criminal threats are a wobbler, according to California law.
 You could serve a jail time that does not exceed one year for a misdemeanor conviction of criminal threats.
 The court may also require you to pay a fine that doesn’t exceed $1,000.
 For a felony conviction, the court may impose imprisonment in a state prison in California for not more than three years.
 The court may also charge a hefty fine that does not exceed $10,000.

-Find an LA Criminal Defense Law Firm Near Me
+Find an Los Angeles Criminal Defense Law Firm Near Me

 You should never underestimate an accusation of aggravated trespass because the associated penalties could be devastating.
 It’s advisable to contact a competent criminal defense attorney immediately if the prosecutor accuses you of this offense.
 An attorney will investigate your case and create a convincing defense that will help you fight the charges.
 If you are facing aggravated trespass charges, The LA Criminal Defense Law Firm can guide and represent you.
 Contact us at 310-935-1675 and talk to one of our attorneys.